google/fonts/ProjectChecklist.md

 ## Tools

+### Mobile

+Testing your type on mobile devices is essential, and more important than on desktops.
+You'll need both iOS and Android devices to do this testing.

+- [ ] iPhone 4S+ with iOS 8+ ([reference](https://david-smith.org/iosversionstats/))
+- [ ] Android 4.x or higher (ideally latest) with a "normal" size screen ([reference](https://developer.android.com/about/dashboards/index.html))

 ### Windows

-You will need a Windows computer, real or virtual machine, for testing your fonts as web fonts.
+You will need a Windows 7 computer, real or virtual machine, for testing your fonts as web fonts.
+Windows 7 is the most commonly used desktop operating system ([reference](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems)), and also the most challenging font rendering system compared to alternatives.

 - [ ] Microsoft offers zero-price virtual machine images at https://dev.modern.ie/tools/vms/mac/
 - [ ] MSIE